What bills can be paid with a credit card?

 Sadly, not everything can be paid with a credit card — at least not without creative workarounds.
-Here’s what you probably won’t be able to put on plastic.
+Here are some monthly bills you probably won’t be able to put on plastic.

 Mortgage payments make up a huge chunk of most people’s monthly spending — a perfect opportunity to boost your rewards balance.

 Unfortunately, most mortgage servicers do not accept credit card payments.
 And if they do, you’re going to pay for it.
 You could always pay with your card using Plastiq, but the 2.5% fee will likely cancel out any rewards gained (unless you’re gunning for a big sign-up bonus).

 Similar to mortgage lenders, most auto lenders won’t accept cards for lease or finance payments.
 The workaround here would be to transfer your loan (or part of it) to a balance transfer card with a 0% introductory APR.